ucdavis-bioinformatics-training/2018-May-Microbial-Community-Analysis-Workshop_UCB/tuesday/dbcAmplicons_commands.md

 	cat preprocess.log
 	cat Slashpile.intermediate/Identified_Barcodes.txt

 Finally, look at the output in the Slashpile.intermediate folder, how many subfolders are there?
-What do these coorespond to?
+What do these correspond to?
 What is inside each folder?
 View a few reads in one of the files.

 **From now on we will only be performing downstream processing of the 16sV1V3 amplicon set**